 - Vampires Dawn II: Ancient Blood is right up there with Kingdom Hearts II in terms of prologue length.
 Watching Valnar and Alaine starting a new life, Jaina's and Nyria's backstory, Asgar's reappearance, the World Sundering spell, the heroes reclaiming the castle and getting acquainted with the new situation takes a while.
 It's even worse if you follow the traditional RPG routine of talking to everyone and searching everything, which a completionist will inevitably have to do given that all the prologue locations are Lost Forever upon moving on.

 - Mass Effect 3 starts with a really long, unskippable cutscene of Shepard and Anderson attending an Alliance military meeting, then escaping the Reapers invading Earth.
-Then you're finally given control of your character... only to be thrust into more unskippable cutscenes after a short tutorial level, with lots of autodialogue and minimal dialogue choices.
-Then you play through the drawn-out, exposition-heavy Mars mission... and only then, en route from Mars to the Citadel, does the title screen finally appear.
+Then you're given control of your character, and you play a short tutorial level, with lots of autodialogue and minimal dialogue choices.
+Then, after escaping Earth on the Normandy the title screen appears.

 - Riviera: The Promised Land's tutorial is somewhere between an hour or two in length, depending on how fast you go through it.
 This includes when you replay the game, despite already knowing what to do.
 Fortunately, you're given a very powered Crutch Character that allows you to get through battles easily.